KCostanzo/SpaceAttack/README.md

 	  });
 	};
 ```
-called in the game view with:
+called in the game view start method with:

 ```javascript
 	setInterval(this.game.reverseEnemies.bind(this.game),4700);